Alexander-Yao/DDMC/README.md

-# DDMC
-PyTorch implementation of paper "Dual-disentangled Deep Multiple Clustering (SDM 2024)"
+# Dual-disentangled Deep Multiple Clustering

 The code will be released soon, please stay tuned.